Here are the things I do not understand about my parents and their attitude towards yardwork:

 In the first couple weeks of a garden, any garden, what you've got is a bunch of tiny little sprouty things that may be your cucumbers, but they may also be milkweeds, milkweeds being a kind of plant that grew in the woods behind my house when we were growing up.
 They were great: they were weeds that had a gross sticky milky kind of sap in them and if you were good enough you could get some of them to burst on your friends and they'd have gunk on them and you could laugh at them.
 They don't have milkweeds, anymore, that I know of.
 I haven't seen any in years.
 That's progress for you.

-t to weed in those first couple weeks of the garden, you're just guessing and you know it.
+Which means that when you go out to weed in those first couple weeks of the garden, you're just guessing and you know it.
 You gardeners are just going out there and pulling things that seem to be a little out of order or maybe just at random, and pretending that it's all a science, but you're not fooling me.

 The problem is even worse for someone like me, who got 98% of his scientific knowledge from Cracked magazine.
 (The other 2% came from my 11th grade chemistry teacher, Mr Hassemer, who taught us that the greatest invention mankind had ever come up with was the "blood groove" on an arrow, because it let the animal primitive man was shooting bleed while it ran, so that the primitive man could track the animal and it would die without a second shot.)

 (Yes.
-We learned that in chemistry.
+We learned that in chemistry.)

 Cracked magazine and Mr Hassemer were not especially helpful on subjects that might be useful if you want to be a gardener and/or be able to rebuild civilization after an apocalypse, like "the difference between a pumpkin vine and a dandelion", and while my mom tried desperately to teach me about weeds so that I would quit pulling up her rose bushes in an attempt to get out of weeding and go back to reading Cracked, even she gave up, eventually settling on this piece of wisdom: